 Clouseau: You want me to leave?

-Dreyfus: François would you please call for a doctor.
+Dreyfus: Would you please call for a doctor?

-Dreyfus: I seem to have stabbed myself with the letter opener.
+Dreyfus: I seem to have stabbed myself with a letter opener.

 Clouseau: Facts, Hercule, facts!
 Nothing matters but the facts.
 Without them the science of criminal investigation is nothing more than a guessing game.